tkawachi/sbt-lock/README.md

 # sbt-lock

-A sbt plugin to create `lock.sbt` file which explicitly specifies versions of all dependent libraries.
+A sbt plugin to create `lock.sbt` file which explicitly specifies versions of all dependent libraries by `dependencyOverrides`.
 It makes builds more stable and reproducible.

 Create `~/.sbt/0.13/plugins/sbt-lock.sbt` with following content.